-Sidley has developed or partnered in a comprehensive set of programs that encourage women, minority, LGBTQ, disabled and economically disadvantaged high school, college and law students to enter the legal profession and, specifically, the private practice of law.
-We encourage high school students to consider a career in the law, support college students seeking admission to law school, fund scholarships for law students and work to ensure that our newer diverse lawyers obtain practical early legal experience.
-Working with school administrators at every level, and in the communities where we practice, Sidley supports the educational aspirations of thousands of diverse and economically disadvantaged students.
+Sidley has developed or partnered in a comprehensive set of programs that encourage women, minority, LGBTQ+, disabled, first-generation professionals, and economically disadvantaged high school, college and law students to enter the legal profession and, specifically, the private practice of law.
+We encourage high school students to consider a career in the law, support college students seeking admission to law school, fund scholarships for law students and work to ensure that our newer diverse lawyers and first-generation professionals obtain practical early legal experience.
+Working with school administrators at every level, and in the communities where we practice, Sidley supports the educational aspirations of thousands of diverse and economically disadvantaged students and first-generation professionals.

 We strongly believe that developing a robust pipeline of diverse lawyers into the profession does not end once students enter our firm.
 Once law students graduate and start working, they can feel as though they have been thrown into the “deep end of the pool.”
 To boost the success and opportunities for our own newer minority, LGBTQ and disabled lawyers, we have created an Diversity Mentoring Program, which pairs them with senior practitioners in their practice groups.
 Senior partners work directly with their mentee or, if their work does not permit it, to find other senior partners with whom the mentee can work.
 Mentees receive challenging, skill building work, regular feedback, career advice, and access to client contact from this mentoring relationship.
 The firm monitors the mentor/mentee pairings to ensure that the program is meeting its purpose.